Board of Trustees

 He practices general gastroenterology at Hygeia Hospital in Athens, with an emphasis on gastrointestinal oncology, applying his expertise in endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).
 He has lectured extensively on endoscopic topics within Greece and abroad and is a Fellow of the American Gastroenterological Association.

-Ilias is an alumnus of the school.
-He is married and has children who attend Campion.
+Ilias has children who attend Campion.
 He has been a member of the board since 2015.

-Nikoforos is married and has two children.
-He has been a member of the board since 2013.
+Clemente has three children.
+He has been a member of the school board since 2017.